DeaconDesperado/flask_mab/docs/index.rst

 How does it work?
 -----------------

-Flask-MAB can be configured with several different bandit strategies for anything you'd like to test.
+Flask-MAB can be configured with several different bandit strategies for anything you'd like to test for maximizing user interaction.
 You can define your tests using the :mod:`flask_mab.bandits` classes.
 The different states you'd like to test for are represented as the "arms" on the bandit.
 You can define endpoints that will assign "arms" to users as well as ones that will register how much "reward" the arm has paid.
 The Bandit strategy you select will use these two scalars to adjust its strategy for assigning arms to new users.
 These values are persisted to the client so users can keep a consistent